druid-io/druid-io.github.io/druid-powered.md

 YeahMobi uses Druid to power a dashboard used for ad-tech analytics such as impression and conversion tracking, unique IP statistics, and aggregating metrics such as costs and revenues.

+## Youku Tudou

+Youku Tudou employs Druid for real-time advertising analysis of huge volumes of data.

 <hr/>

 [Add Your Company](https://github.com/druid-io/druid-io.github.io/blob/master/druid-powered.md)